Influenza Reassortment Analysis Service¶

 Input file¶

-Only the following Influenza segment names are recognized: PB2, PB1, PA, HA, NP, NA, MP, and NS.
+Influenza segment names in the FASTA file headers are limited to PB2, PB1, PA, HA, NP, NA, MP, and NS.

 Output folder¶